The Foolproof Guide for your First Ladakh Motorcycle Tour.

 Passing through: Terith, Shyok, Durbuk

 It’s the 8th day of your bike trip to Ladakh, on this day, you’ll be head towards Spangmik.
 I advise you to leave early morning from Sumur as the road to Spangmik is beautiful, you’ll be riding alongside the Shyok River.
-Additionally, places are waiting to be explored by you in Spangmik.
+Additionally, there are many places to visit in Spangmik.

 Places to visit in Spangmik:

 Pangong Tso Lake: Be ready for a lightning bolt moment as you see the Pangong Lake yourself.
 You must’ve heard about the lake from others who ride to Ladakh and also seen in movies.
-Your bike trip to Ladakh must include a trip to the glorious Pangong Lake, or else it will be unjust.
+If you’re planning a bike trip to Ladakh, you must include a trip to the glorious Pangong Lake.

 On the 8th day, you will be staying in Spangmik.
 You can choose a hotel or even better, you can stay in one of the Lake camps near Pangong.